mDIS and Yii2 PHP Classes

 class above.
 If you want to modify the data model manually, you should do it here:

-You can add custom behaviours in the behaviors()
+You can add custom behaviors in the behaviors()

 The fields()